-In my current role I have a big transformation task of migrating an old legacy codebase from a monolithic ball-of-mud architecture to a modern cloud native microservices architecture while migrating to AWS.
-I am implementing proper automation and DevOps flow into the department.
-We will be using Docker, Kubernetes and Istio in the backend and React for the frontend progressive webapps.
+In my previous role I had a big transformation task of migrating an old legacy codebase from a monolithic ball-of-mud architecture to a modern cloud native microservices architecture while migrating to AWS.
+We implemented proper automation and DevOps flow into the department.
+Technologies used included Docker, Kubernetes and Istio in the backend and React for the frontend progressive webapps.
 GraphQL API facade on top of a more traditional RESTful API for the mobile apps.

 Before joining OfficeServe I lead the mobile app delivery for TUI Group at their Mobility Hub in London.
 TUI Group is the largest leisure travel company in the world (revenues of 20B€+/year).
 At the hub we had a cross-functional team of 40 people delivering the apps to a number of source markets in a number of languages.
 The team consisted of product, UX, design, development, QA, analytics and commercial people.
 I started out reporting to the Head of Mobility Hub but ended up reporting directly to the CIO.